-Generally speaking, each step width must be determined to fit for the applied temporal pattern.
+Also, it is said that each step width must be determined to fit for the applied temporal pattern.
 Therefore, the trained FSOM can deal successfully, when the temporal pattern used for training is applied.
 But the trained FSOM might not deal appropriately, when any untraining temporal patterns are applied.